NVIDIA/cccl/README.md

 ##### CMake Integration

-For more complex projects, we recommend using CMake to integrate CCCL into your project.

 CCCL uses [CMake](https://cmake.org/) for all build and installation infrastructure, including tests as well as targets to link against in other CMake projects.
 Therefore, CMake is the recommended way to integrate CCCL into another project.